Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Navigate a route/README.md

 ## How it works

-1. Create an `AGSRouteTask` using a URL to an online route service.
+1. Create an `RouteTask` using a URL to an online route service.
-2. Generate default `AGSRouteParameters` using `AGSRouteTask.defaultRouteParameters(completion:)`.
+2. Generate default `RouteParameters` using `RouteTask.makeDefaultParameters()`.
-3. Set `returnRoutes`, `returnStops`, and `returnDirections` on the parameters to `true`.
+3. Set `returnsRoutes`, `returnsStops`, and `returnsDirections` on the parameters to `true`.
-4. Assign all `AGSStop` objects to the route parameters using `AGSRouteParameters.setStops(_:)`.
+4. Assign all `Stop` objects to the route parameters using `RouteParameters.setStops(_:)`.
-5. Solve the route using `AGSRouteTask.solveRoute(with:completion:)` to get an `AGSRouteResult`.
+5. Solve the route using `RouteTask.solveRoute(using:)` to get a `RouteResult`.
-6. Create an `AGSRouteTracker` using the route result, and the index of the desired route to take.
+6. Create an `RouteTracker` using the route result, and the index of the desired route to take.
-7. Create an `AGSRouteTrackerLocationDataSource` with the route tracker and an `AGSSimulatedLocationDataSource` object to snap the location display to the route.
+7. Create a `RouteTrackerLocationDataSource` with the route tracker and a `SimulatedLocationDataSource` object to snap the location display to the route.
-8. Use `AGSLocationChangeHandlerDelegate.locationDataSource(_:locationDidChange:)` to track the location of the device and update the route tracking status.
-9. Use `AGSRouteTrackerDelegate.routeTracker(_:didUpdate:)` to be notified of `AGSTrackingStatus` changes, and use them to display updated route information. `AGSTrackingStatus` includes a variety of information on the route progress, such as the remaining distance, remaining geometry or traversed geometry (represented by an `AGSPolyline`), or the remaining time (`Double`), amongst others.
+8. Use `RouteTracker.trackingStatus` to be notified of `TrackingStatus` changes, and use them to display updated route information. `TrackingStatus` includes a variety of information on the route progress, such as the remaining distance, remaining geometry or traversed geometry (represented by an `Polyline`), or the remaining time (`TimeInterval`), amongst others.
-10. Use `AGSRouteTrackerDelegate.routeTracker(_:didGenerateNewVoiceGuidance:)` to be notified of new voice guidances.
-From the voice guidance, get the `AGSVoiceGuidance.text` representing the directions and use a text-to-speech engine to output the maneuver directions.
-11. You can also query the tracking status for the current `AGSDirectionManeuver` index, retrieve that maneuver from the `AGSRoute`, and get its direction text to display in the GUI.
-12. To establish whether the destination has been reached, get the `destinationStatus` from the tracking status.
-If the destination status is `reached` and the `remainingDestinationCount` is 1, you have arrived at the destination and can stop routing.
-If there are several destinations on your route and the remaining destination count is greater than 1, switch the route tracker to the next destination.

 ## Relevant API